ajingj82/rl/README.md

 ### Course Objective
-The course objective is to introduce reinforcement learning.
+The course objective is to introduce reinforcement learning algorithms.

 ### Prerequisites